Care in the NICU

 Not all babies are ready to be held.
 If your baby isn't stable or if he just isn't ready for the extra stimulation, you may have to wait.
 With a doctor's permission, you may still be able to stroke your baby's forehead or hold his hand.
 Keep in mind that extremely premature babies may not enjoy being touched.
 After all, nobody would be touching them if they were still in the womb.

 Even when you aren't holding your baby, you can be there for him.
 Many NICUs allow parents to sit with their babies practically 24 hours a day.
 (They may ask parents to leave the NICU while they do daily rounds.)
 Other relatives may also be able to visit occasionally, although small children are often kept out to reduce the risk of infection.
 For her part, Orr visited Cassie and Caden at least three times a day.
 She'd watch them through the plastic incubator, and she'd hold them when they received their feedings.
 "I would tell other parents to spend as much time with their babies as possible," she says.

-Some parents, however, virtually camp out in the NICU for weeks on end, insisting they be with their baby at every possible minute.
-Some are afraid even to leave in case the baby takes a turn for the worse.
 If you have a baby in intensive care, it makes perfect sense to be anxious, perhaps more anxious than you've ever been.
 But being at the hospital day after day can be an exhausting experience, and it won't help your family or your new baby if you make yourself ill.
 You're in this for the long term, so pace yourself.
-Spend an hour or two with your friends or other family members, or take a walk or a long bath.
+Spend an hour or two with your friends or other family members, or take a walk or a long bath while another family member visits.
 And don't hesitate to ask others to help you with the chores of daily life, like getting your other kids to school or cooking dinner for you.

 Interview with Darcy Orr, R.N., mother of premature twins.